Top Commercial Architects

 900 South Pavilion Center Drive, Suite 180, Las Vegas, NV 89144

 EV&A was founded in Las Vegas to provide a wide range of architectural, planning, and interior design services to the hospitality, commercial, and healthcare markets.
 The firm’s work has been recognized for design excellence due to the personal involvement of the design principals with each client throughout the entire design process and into construction.
 A total commitment to the overall project is the hallmark of the firm.
-The founder and president of EV&A Associates is Edward Vance.
+Currently, the firm is managed by founding principal and CEO, Edward Vance.
 He has received the AIA Nevada Young Architect citation, the AIA Nevada Service Award, and the AIA Nevada Silver Medal, which is the top honor an architect can receive.
 In 2014, Vance received the AIA Regional Silver Medal and was elected to the AIA College of Fellows.
 He also served a three-year term on the AIA National Board of Directors.

 Las Vegas is known for its casinos, but there are plenty of other high-dollar buildings in town, some of which EV&A can take credit for.
 EV&A’s projects include the UNLV Tech Park, Arroyo Corporate Center, Ceilos Edge Retail Center, Citibank, Coronado Promenade Center, Desert Art Museum, Dynasty Hotel and Casino, Las Vegas Convention Center, World Market Center, and The Crossings Offices.
 When designing The Desert Art Museum, the firm approached it by considering that the space needed to be a place for local artists to display their work, and it also needed to reflect the desert environment in which it resides.
 The 10-acre site is in a floodplain, which can be concerning to artists displaying their work.
 But EV&A designed the new gallery with a perimeter wall that deflects flood waters, providing peace of mind.
 And the firm collaborated with the Jerde Partnership and JMA Architects on four of the World Market Center’s buildings.
 Each phase of the project added a new highrise to the complex of interconnected buildings, and each building featured multi-level lobby atriums and showrooms.
 Building A is 10 stories covering 1.3M square feet, and Building B is 16 stories and 1.6M square feet.
 Building C — a 2.1M-square-foot project — has 16 stories plus an eight-story, $60M parking center with about 4,200 spaces.
 For the unbuilt 17-story Building D, consisting of 1M square feet, EVA was the architect of record and collaborated with design architect Jerde.